-Royal Caribbean's Next-Generation, Wildly Over-the-Top Cruise Ship Is About to Set Sail
+Royal Caribbean's Next-Gen, Wildly Over-the-Top Cruise Ship Is Almost Ready

-Icon of the Seas will be the world's biggest cruise ship when it sets sail.
+The newly viral Icon of the Seas will be the world’s biggest cruise ship when it sets sail in January 2024.

 The largest waterpark at sea.
 The tallest drop slide ever on a cruise ship.
 The first suspended infinity pool to sail the ocean… These are just a few of the many, many new attractions set to literally make waves on Royal Caribbean's next-generation cruise ship, Icon of the Seas.
 The company officially unveiled the floating all-in-one vacation machine—the first of three ships of the new Icon Class—last October, boasting a laundry list of thrills and amenities aimed at pleasing every type of family vacationer.